TERREMEMBER/znbase/docs/content/v2.2/quick-start/build-apps/scala/ycql.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe and are able to interact with it using the YCQL shell.
+- installed ZNbaseDB, created a universe and are able to interact with it using the YCQL shell.
 If not, follow these steps in [Quick start](../../../../api/ycql/quick-start/).
 - installed Scala version 2.12 or later.
 - installed sbt 1.3.8  or later.